Create and build your own short online course for the first time.

 Conclusion Creating Courses Online: Tips for New Online Course Builders

-This article shares some of the basic to starting your own online course.
+This article shares some of the basic to starting your own online course or designing workshops.
 Your next step is to just get started in actually creating and building your course for your audience of students or learners.
 The best way to do this the right way is to utilizing the educational resources from the platform you choose.
 For this benefit we recommend Teachable or Thinkific that are not only the most popular online course developer platforms, but also have many resources to help you take action building a great course and making it your business.
 Also check out some of the Create Online Courses Video Tutorials.
 Good luck creating courses online!